LifeBoard

 vs.

-The old lifebuoy is not enough
+The old life buoy is not sufficient

 On buoyancy, safety and speed, LifeBoard provides a better rescue and prevents more drowning accidents